exo-cortex/exo-cortex.github.io/content/blog/variable_density_point_distributions.md

 ![a distribution of dots](/img/points_wave.svg)

-I *finally* implemented my own version of the [poisson disk sampling algorithm](https://en.wikipedia.org/wiki/Supersampling#Poisson_disk).
-The standard algorithm places points on a 2D plane with a minimum distance $d_{min}$ between them until there is no more space for additional points.
+I *finally* implemented my own version of the poisson disk sampling algorithm[^1].
+The standard algorithm places points on a finite 2D plane with a minimum distance $d_{min}$ between them until there is no more space for additional points.
 The distribution of the distances of adjacent points is a poisson distribution - hence the name.
-Robert Bridson described an efficient algorithm to create these samplings [^1].
+Robert Bridson described an efficient algorithm to create these samplings[^2].
 It uses a grid to store the points in them.
-This way every new candidate point can check adjacent grid cells for existing points that might be closer than $d_{min}$.
-If none are too close the candidate becomes a new sample point.
+This way every new candidate point need only check adjacent grid cells for existing points that might be closer than $d_{min}$ - no need to check every single prior point.
+If no existing points are too close the candidate becomes a new sample point.

 In my case I wanted to make the minimum distance adjustable, thereby varying the point density (see image above).
 The original method of saving points in a background grid does not work, as the grid has to be finer in some and coarser in other areas.
-A [quadtree](https://en.wikipedia.org/wiki/Quadtree) is ideal for this.
-I tried to implement my own quadtree in C++, but failed unfortunately.
-Instead I opted to implement it in python first and maybe later recreate a faster version in C++.
-I found a nice [quadtree implementation in python](https://scipython.com/blog/quadtrees-2-implementation-in-python/) and added a method to simply check if the quadtree contains a point that is closer than $d_{min}$ to an input point.
+A quadtree[^3] is ideal for this.
+I tried to implement my own quadtree in C++, but got impatient unfortunately.
+Instead I opted to implement it in python first and maybe later recreate a faster version in C++ or Rust.
+I found a nice quadtree implementation in python [^4] and added a method that checks if there is *any* point in the quadtree that is closer than $d_{min}$ to an input point.

 The algorithm is sketched beneath: